5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management_(Legacy)/README.md

 Monitor the behavior of the CPU in [**Intel Power Gadget**](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html).
 Check if it is stepping though different frequencies.
 If the CPU is reacting to your usage of the system and if it reaches the defined lower and upper frequency limits, then CPU Power Management is working correctly.

 ### macOS Ventura and Ivy Bridge

+With the release of macOS Ventura, Apple removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under `S/L/E/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/`), rendering SSDT-PM generated for 'plugin-type' 0 useless, since it can no longer attach to the now missing plugin.
+Therefore, CPU Power Management won't work correctly (no turbo states).

-In order to get CPU Power Management fully working when running macOS Ventura on Ivy Bridge CPUs, force-enabling XCPM and re-generating `SSDT-PM` with Plugin-Type 1 is mandatory – otherwise the CPU will be stuck in base frequency (no turbo states)!
+So when switching to macOS Ventura, force-enabling XCPM and re-generating your `SSDT-PM` for 'plugin type' 1 is mandatory in order to get proper CPU Power Management.

 ## Modifiers
 Besides simply generating the ssdt by running the script, you can add modifiers to the terminal command.
 Although the ssdtPRGen repo lists a bunch of [overrides](https://github.com/Piker-Alpha/ssdtPRGen.sh#help-information), it doesn't go into detail about how and when to use them.